ibm-cloud-docs/data-virtualization/auditing.md

 You can also audit and track changes to your database by using the following method:
 * By creating a `CHANGE HISTORY` event monitor, you can query the event monitor table to determine what was done within the database and by whom.
-For more information, see [`CHANGE HISTORY` event monitor](https://www.ibm.com/support/knowledgecenter/en/SSEPGG_11.1.0/com.ibm.db2.luw.sql.ref.doc/doc/r0059363.html){:external}.
+For more information, see [`CHANGE HISTORY` event monitor](https://www.ibm.com/support/knowledgecenter/en/SSEPGG_11.1.0/com.ibm.db2.luw.sql.ref.doc/doc/r0059363.html){: external}.